Close Menu

 • How to Test Whether 100Ex Is a Scam

-• Final Scam Review Verdict – Is 100Ex Scam or Not?
+• Final Scam Review Verdict – Is 100Ex a Scam?

 Introduction to 100Ex

-This comprehensive 100Ex review aims to uncover whether this trading platform is a legitimate broker or just another scam in the overcrowded forex and crypto trading space.
-100Ex presents itself as an online trading platform offering various financial instruments including forex, cryptocurrencies, and CFDs with attractive leverage ratios and supposedly competitive spreads.
+This comprehensive 100Ex review investigates whether this trading platform is a legitimate broker or another instance of online scams Canada, investment scams Canada, and trading scams Canada.
+100Ex claims to provide forex, cryptocurrencies, and CFDs with attractive leverage and competitive spreads.

 Regulation Breakdown

-Legitimate brokers are typically regulated by respected financial authorities such as:
+Legitimate brokers are usually regulated by organizations such as:

 Sponsored